minocoko/babel-plugin-await-import-from-cdn/README.md

 If fallback is set, will try to load resources from cdn, then fallback

 ### matches
-if matches is set, Only matched package will transpile to use CDN resources If not set, will match all packages in dependencies
+if matches is set, Only matched package will transpile to use CDN resources <br>
+If not set, will match all packages in dependencies